 Each year Merthyr Tydfil County Borough Council sends out a Household Enquiry Form (HEF) to every household asking the occupier to check whether the information on the electoral register is correct.
 This is known as the Annual Canvass.

-The aim of the form is to ensure that the electoral register is up to date and to identify anyone who is not registered to vote so that they can be encouraged to do so.
+The aim is to ensure that the electoral register is up to date and to identify anyone who is not registered to vote so that they can be encouraged to do so.
 If anyone is added, a separate Invitation to Register will be sent out, but they don’t have to wait for this to be sent, it is much easier and quicker if they go straight online and register at: www.gov.uk/register-to-vote.
 Even if you go online to register, we still need you to return the HEF.

 It is a legal requirement for residents to confirm details relating to their property and by not doing so you could be fined £1000.